nntruong-voyager/php-quality-tools/README.md

 ## ⚙️ Setup Guide

 > 💡 Works even if your project doesn’t currently use Docker.
 > This service runs separately and doesn’t interfere with your main stack.

 ---

-### 1️⃣ Install the toolkit
+### 1️⃣ Install via Composer

 Add this manually in your project’s `composer.json`: